nonamecrackers2/nonamecrackers2/CODE_STYLE.md

 ## Why?

 Having a cohesive coding style and format is important to me.
-The reason why I want one is it makes the code seem more professional and organized.
+The reason why I have one is to make my code more professional and organized.
 When a bunch of different styles are being used, the code looks messy and disorganized.
-I simply request that when contributing code to my projects, that you try your best to maintain the style I've established.
+I simply request that when contributing code to my projects, that you try your best to maintain the style I've established (even if you don't necessarily agree with it).
 When you don't follow this style, I typically tell you to change your code so it matches, or I change it myself.
 And this process just takes time away from the both of us to make cool things.
 I'm not expecting perfection but I am expecting your honest effort when it comes to keeping the style and format consistent.
 You can think of this document as a sort of loose agreement between you (the contributor) and me, and perhaps more of a guideline.

 ## Style

-### Curly Brackets in IF statements, WHILE/FOR loops, etc.
+### Curly Brackets For Blocks

-When writing an IF, WHILE, FOR, SWITCH, or any other sort of built-in statement, I expect the opening curly brace ``{`` to appear on the **next line**, AKA the line directly following the statement:
+When writing an IF, WHILE, FOR, SWITCH, or any code block, I expect the opening curly brace ``{`` to appear on the **next line**, AKA the line directly following the statement:

 ```java
 if (!nextValues.isEmpty())